nicobarray/use-posed-wave/README.md

 ## What ?

 Given a size and amplitude parameters, the hook returns an enhanced <path /> component and a "pose" string to pass it.
-By default, every 3s the wave goes down, morph a little, then up - indefinitely.
+By default, every 3s the wave goes down, morphs a little, then up - indefinitely.
+Combine multiple waves with different colors to get the gif's result!

 ### Example